Updated March 4, 2022 . AmFam Team

 Some of the most common causes of foundation issues are most likely not going to be covered.
 These events that are common causes include:

 Like most other home repairs, the cost of fixing a foundation depends on how big the problem is.
 It’s a good idea to always get several free estimates when considering work on your foundation.
 Even if the problem’s small, your contractor will be able to comment on the structural engineer’s findings and help guide you through the process.

-Most foundation repairs average about $3,500.
+Most foundation repairs average about $3,500 and aren’t covered by most homeowners insurance policies.
 Here are a few common issues and their related costs:

-If you’re thinking about buying a house that’s been diagnosed with “structural movement,” it may be that tree roots or other forces have pushed a portion of the foundation off its footing, like a tree root.
-The repair will likely require that the root be removed, and the affected section of the foundation be repaired, and that can get costly.
-When this is the case, remember to ask your contractor how much does underpinning a foundation cost — in the event that extra steps need to be taken.
+If you’re thinking about buying a house that’s been diagnosed with “structural movement,” it may be that tree roots or other forces have pushed a portion of the foundation off its footing.
+Ask your contractor how much underpinning a foundation costs — if extra steps need to be taken.

 If foundation issues exist when bidding on a home, and they’re significant enough, you can have your realtor amend the offer on the home.
 Either subtract the amount of the repairs from your final offer, or request that cash be placed into an escrow account for the purpose of repairing the foundation.
 It’s sometimes helpful to get the seller copies of the structural engineer’s findings and the quotes you received from the contractors.